-When deciding which techniques to use, assess the potential benefits of each, and then weigh them against the potential costs involved, in terms of factors such as time and effort.
+When deciding which techniques to use, you should assess the potential benefits of each, and then weigh them against the potential costs involved, in terms of factors such as time and effort.

 For example, if you really enjoy teaching others, or if you have an upcoming exam where it’s crucial to get a high score and you have a lot of free time, meeting with someone in order to teach them might be the best course of action.
-Conversely, if you dislike teaching, or if you have an exam which isn’t important to you and you’re also short in time, you will likely be better off just learning the material as if you’re going to teach it or pretending to teach it to someone, rather than teaching it to someone in reality.
+Conversely, if you dislike teaching, or if you have an exam which isn’t important to you and you’re short in time, you will likely be better off just learning the material as if you’re going to teach it, rather than teaching it to someone in reality.

 Summary and conclusions

-- The protégé effect is a psychological phenomenon where teaching, preparing to teach, or pretending to teach information to others helps a person learn that information.
+- The protégé effect is a psychological phenomenon where teaching, pretending to teach, or preparing to teach information to others helps a person learn that information.